maxwellfield/maxwellfield/README.md

 - 👀 I’m interested in ...
 Web Development, Database Administration and CyberSecurity
 - 🌱 I’m currently learning ...
 Computing Logic
 - 💞️ I’m looking to collaborate on ...
 Group Projects
-- 📫 How to reach me ... fieldm@student.ncmich.edu
+- 📫 How to reach me ...
+E-mail

 <!---
 maxwellfield/maxwellfield is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.